vu-cs4289-23s/revive-chrome-extension/README.md

 web-extension:
 2. npm install
-3. yarn run build (may nedd to run as administrator if you're using windows.)
+3. yarn run build (may need to run as administrator if you're using windows.)

 if this is the first time building: follow the above steps, and then